 It’s Politics, not religion

-Beyond a strong desire to conform among academia, I have concluded that the reason Patrick’s legend has survived into the 21st century and is believed blindly by so many all around the world is political, not religious.
+Beyond a strong desire to conform among academia, I have concluded that the reason Patrick’s legend has survived into the 21st century and has become a global brand, is not religious it’s politics of a very insidious nature.

-The Roman Catholic Church, which finally conquered the independent Irish church in the 12th century on the back of the Norman invasion, eagerly adopted the Patrick legend for two reasons (even though Patrick was never canonised by Rome).
+The Roman Catholic Church, which finally conquered the independent Irish church in the 12th century on the back of the Norman invasion in 1170AD, eagerly adopted the Patrick legend for two reasons (even though Patrick was never canonised by Rome).

 Secondly, and more importantly in the modern age, was the reinforcement of the ancient narrative that all good things in Ireland have come to it from abroad, especially in the matter of religion.
-It was crucial to the English and to the Romans in their subjugation of Ireland that the country was seen as a backward, primitive society in need of an imperial power to avoid them killing each other and lapsing back into their heathen ways.
-St Patrick proved this theory.
+It was crucial to the English and to the Romans in their subjugation of Ireland, that the country came to see itself as a backward, primitive society in need of an imperial power to avoid them killing each other and lapsing back into their heathen ways.
+St Patrick was the iconic symbol of this theory.

 Patrick brought guilt and shame to Ireland.
-The Irish had enslaved this foreign man as a boy, mistreated him and pursued their heathen ways.
-But he being a superior being forgave them, returned to them ordained by God himself to destroy their heathen ways, to offer redemption for their sins and to bring them to the light.
+The Irish had enslaved this saintly foreign man as a boy, mistreated him and pursued their heathen ways.
+But he, being a superior being, forgave them, returned to them ordained by God himself to destroy their heathen ways, to offer redemption for their sins and to bring them to the light.

 This discourse is still in evidence today.
 The Patrick Story fitted this imperial narrative; in fact the Patrick Story was and still is the cornerstone of this narrative.